KPRC (AM): Further sales, shift to conservative talk (1992–present)

 In October 1992, H&C Communications announced the sale of KPRC AM to Sunbelt Broadcasting Company for $3.5 million, with the sale being finalized in February 1993.
 With that acquisition, former KHOU sports director Dan Patrick became general manager and part-owner of both KPRC and sister station KSEV.
 He had his own talk show on KPRC until 2000.

 KPRC had been declining in the ratings leading up to the purchase by Sunbelt, ranked 16th in the Houston/Galveston market in fall 1992.
 Following the sale closing, in an effort to make the two stations more competitive against KTRH, Patrick announced changes to the KPRC and KSEV schedules to focus on conservative talk radio effective April 5, 1993.
 Branded as "Supertalk Radio", both stations would simulcast The Rush Limbaugh Show; KPRC also added commentary segments by Paul Harvey and Jim Hightower and a sports talk show co-hosted by Houston Chronicle columnist Ed Fowler and play-by-play announcer John O'Reilly, Sports Page.

 Then in March 1994, Patrick hired former Houston mayor Kathy Whitmire, a Democrat, to host a nightly show.
 Patrick commented: "Whitmire will lend some balance.
 She's a liberal-to-moderate Democrat, and I think to have a female liberal Democrat on the air will be neat."
 That show would be short lived.
 In July, Whitmire accepted an offer to become president and CEO of Junior Achievement effective September 6.

 Sunbelt, in turn, sold KPRC and KSEV to Clear Channel Communications in 1995 for a combined $26.8 million, ending nearly 70 years of local ownership for KPRC.

+Following the 1995 Houston Astros season, KPRC lost the Astros broadcasting rights in January 1996 to KILT, a sports station then owned by Westinghouse Broadcasting.
+Among the Astros' stated reasons for the change of affiliation were a perceived stronger signal from KILT and the sports format allowing for more promotion of the team, in contrast to KPRC moving some games to KSEV when there were conflicts with regularly scheduled talk shows like Rush Limbaugh.
+However, Patrick disputed the Astros' claim about KILT having a stronger signal due to both stations having 5 kW of power.
+Eventually, the Houston Chronicle reported in April 1996 that due to listener complaints about poor reception of KILT in Montgomery County (specifically The Woodlands and Conroe), the Astros radio network added Conroe station KJOJ.